LGBT Rights in Turkey: What Travelers Should Know Before Going Turkey

 Regretfully, as religion has an increasing influence on politics and society, this situation is only getting worse.
 No person in authority wishes to speak out in support of the gay community.

-The social situation for members of the gay community is better in cosmopolitan Istanbul than in rural areas, where honor killings still occur; but whether or not people feel comfortable coming out to their family and friends completely depends on their own context and would still mean a number of risks.
+The social situation for members of the gay community is better in cosmopolitan Istanbul than in rural areas, where honour killings still occur; but whether or not people feel comfortable coming out to their family and friends completely depends on their own context and would still mean a number of risks.

 Trans Rights In Turkey